waynegramlich/ROS_Notes/README.md

 * Mount the Hybrid micro-SD card onto the Raspberry Pi 2 system using the USB to micro-SD card.

-* Delete everything but the kernel from Hybrid Micro-SD card.
+* Delete everything but the kernel files from Hybrid Micro-SD card.

 * Copy everything but the kernel from the `ubuntu` directory over to the hybrid Micro-SD, shut down Raspaian and boot